 As many of our clients and potential clients frequently express, one of the worst parts about falling behind on bills and accumulating debt is the creditor calls.
 Even when the bill collectors are professional and courteous, calls of this type are physically and emotionally draining.
 You may grow to dread the sound of your phone ringtone or going to check your mailbox.
 For many, it may seem that the creditor calls are unending and you may feel that you are under constant assault – even in your own home.

 If the perceived harassment by creditors wasn’t bad enough, many people in this type of situation feel even more powerless because it may seem that no matter what they do, their debt only continues to grow.
 This is a horrible situation for any individual to face.
-The Philadelphia bankruptcy lawyers of Sadek & Cooper are proud to help Philadelphians and Pennsylvanians resolve debt through bankruptcy.
+The Philadelphia bankruptcy lawyers of Sadek Bankruptcy Law Offices are proud to help Philadelphians and Pennsylvanians resolve debt through bankruptcy.
 One of the advantages of resolving your debts through Chapter 7 bankruptcy or Chapter 13 bankruptcy is the automatic stay.
 To discuss how bankruptcy’s automatic stay can stop creditor calls and help you get out of debt, call us at 215-545-0008 for a confidential consultation.

 Bankruptcy’s Automatic Stay Can Stop Collection Attempts and Creditor Calls